github/training-kit/paths/git-trouble/fc-setup.md

   :metal: You're ready to rock! :guitar:

   ## New UI Addition
+  When trying to get out of a pickle, the best tool for the job is typically dependent on if you `push`ed your commits to your remote (or not).
 Look :eyes: for these drop downs throughout the course:

   ![](/on-demand/images/push-dropdowns.png){: .align-center}

-  When trying to get out of a pickle, the best tool for the job is typically dependent on if you `push`ed your commits to your remote (or not).
-These drop downs help you find the right instructions for each situation.
+   They will help you find the right instructions for each situation.

 refresh:
   includes: